unverbuggt/mkdocs-risonia-theme/README.md

     #extlink: true # mark external links with symbol
     #extblank: true # send external links to new browser tab
     #toc_sidebar: true # If display is wide enough, then display TOC on the right side
+    #zoom_img: true # click on images to view them bigger

 plugins:
     - search: {}